Applicants to the Apprenticeship Program are required to identify the particular job classification they are most interested in being assigned.

 This is the largest classification of operators in the workplace and provides the largest quantity of work for Operating Engineers.
-As the name implies, Equipment Operators run the heavy construction equipment on the jobsite.
-This includes cranes and earthmoving equipment such as dozers, scrapers, compactors, backhoes, motor graders, etc. This classification offers the most diversity in operating various types of equipment in many different applications and settings
+As the name implies, Equipment Operators operate the heavy construction equipment on the jobsite.
+This includes cranes and earthmoving equipment such as dozers, scrapers, compactors, backhoes, motor graders, etc. Also included in this classification are grade checking and other support tasks as may be required for the job.
+This classification offers the most diversity in operating various types of equipment in many different applications and settings

 Heavy Duty Repair Person

 This classification refers to those Operating Engineers that maintain and repair heavy equipment.
 This can be a very demanding profession, frequently requiring work at night, and the need for the repair person to purchase personal tools as individual skills and experience grow in the trade.
 It is not uncommon for heavy duty repair persons to have thousands of dollars invested in their tools.
 It is recommended that applicants selecting this classification have some measure of mechanical ability.
 The demand for this classification varies, but is usually lower when compared to Equipment Operators.

 Workers in this classification operate portable rock plants.
 Similar to the Rock, Sand, and Gravel classification, these operators must be able to maintain and repair the plant as well as run the various types of equipment to support plant operations.
 Demand for Plant Equipment Operators is usually similar to Rock, Sand, and Gravel Operators.